 In 2014 he obtained the National Scientific Qualification as full professor in the sector 11/D2 - Methodologies of Teaching, Special Education and Educational Research.

-From 2002 to 2011 he taught Network Technology, Knowledge Flow and Human Resources Development at the University of Turin - Faculty of Political Science.
+From 2002 to 2011 he taught Network Technology, Knowledge Flow and Human Resources Development at the University of Turin.